whatsapp

 Why is it more difficult to get vehicle finance for the self-employed?

-If you use your car when self-employed — as a taxi driver, delivery courier, or tradesperson — we include that in your application.
-Let your account manager know how you use the car.
-We’ll make sure lenders understand your income clearly and match you with the right deal.
+If you use your car for work — as a taxi driver, delivery courier, or tradesperson — let your account manager know.
+We factor that into your finance application and make sure lenders understand your income clearly, so they can match you with the right car finance deal.

 What do I need to be eligible?